What is a Prototype?

 - horizontal prototypes.

-While a vertical prototype – also known as a walking skeleton – implements selected parts of a planned system across all layers, a horizontal approach completes a selected layer as a whole.
+While a vertical approach – also known as a walking skeleton – implements selected parts of a planned system across all layers, a horizontal approach completes a selected layer as a whole.

 There are a number of tools that provide useful help in prototyping.
 Here is a small list focusing on software, user interface or user experience prototyping: